-Exercise is an important part of a healthy pregnancy, and the CDC recommends that pregnant women should do 150 minutes of moderate-intensity physical activity per week.
+Exercise is an important part of a healthy pregnancy, and the CDC recommends that pregnant women do 150 minutes of moderate-intensity physical activity per week.
 Although most first-time moms-to-be may have misgivings about working out while they’re expecting, science has shown that exercise does not increase the chances of early delivery, low birth weight, or pregnancy loss.
-Still, it’s important to know which workouts are safe while you’re expecting, since not all forms of exercise are suitable for pregnant women.
+Still, knowing which workouts are safe while you’re expecting is important since not all forms of exercise are suitable for pregnant women.
 It’s also important to know what types of physical activities you can do after giving birth to regain your strength and bounce back to your pre-baby body.
 Here’s a guide to exercising safely during and after pregnancy.

 Know which workouts to avoid

-Low impact exercises such as prenatal yoga, Pilates, swimming, and brisk walking are some of the most suitable workouts for pregnant women since they’re low risk and are easy on the joints.
-However, there are some physical activities that can cause early labor or may put you at risk of falls, and these are best avoided during all the stages of your pregnancy.
-Contact sports such as basketball, hockey, soccer or football should be avoided, as well as sports that require balance, such as ice skating or rollerblading.
-Any activity or sport that requires you to jump, such as volleyball, boxing or horseback riding should also be avoided since these activities can cause stress on the cervix and lead to bleeding during pregnancy or contractions.
+Low-impact exercises such as prenatal yoga, Pilates, swimming, and brisk walking are some of the most suitable workouts for pregnant women since they’re low risk and are easy on the joints.
+However, some physical activities can cause early labor or may put you at risk of falls (HIF), and these are best avoided during all the stages of your pregnancy.
+Contact sports such as basketball, hockey, soccer, or football should be avoided, as well as sports that require balance, such as ice skating or rollerblading.
+Any activity or sport that requires you to jump, such as volleyball, boxing, or horseback riding, should also be avoided since these activities can cause stress on the cervix and lead to bleeding during pregnancy or contractions, says the ACOG.

 Get your doctor’s permission to workout

 Before engaging in any form of physical activity, it’s important to get your doctor’s green light to work out just to be on the safe side.
-Discuss the form of exercise that you’re planning to do and how often you’ll workout so your doctor can give you advice on proper nutrition to enhance your pregnancy exercise routine.
-Once you’re cleared to work out, start slowly, and do no more than 30 minutes a day to avoid straining your joints.
+Discuss the form of exercise you’re planning to do and how often you’ll work out so your doctor can advise you on proper nutrition to enhance your pregnancy exercise routine.
+Once you’re cleared to work out, start slowly and do no more than 30 minutes a day to avoid straining your joints.